 Boston is home to a medical landscape of top-ranked hospitals and medical centers.
 Massachusetts General Hospital ranks at #1 in the regional area.
 Boston has 3 VA campuses located in Jamaica Plains, West Roxbury, and Brockton.
 It also has 6 outpatient clinics.
 For women’s healthcare, Brigham and Women’s hospital ranks #2 in Boston overall and has a specific sector dedicated to women’s health issues with 4 facilities.

 Ranking #1 in Boston is Massachusetts General Hospital.
-It ranks nationally in 14 Adult specialities, including:
+It ranks nationally in 12 Adult specialties, including:

 Offering some of the nation’s best pediatric care is Boston Children's Hospital.
-It ranks #1 in the U.S. News Best Children's Hospitals Honor Roll and nationally ranks in 10 children’s specialities, including:
+It ranks #1 in the U.S. News Best Children's Hospitals Honor Roll and nationally ranks in 10 children’s specialties, including:

 A cardiologist is a medical doctor who specializes in treating diseases of the heart and blood vessels.
 Your cardiologist can also help to educate you about habits and lifestyle changes that promote a healthier heart, which may include nutrition and exercise counseling.